 As described in the introduction, the Moon keeps the same face pointed towards Earth at all times.
 We can only see the "far-side" of the Moon from a spacecraft.
-In image #22, the hemisphere of the Moon that we can see runs from a longitude of 270°, passing through 0°, and going all the way to 90° (remember 0, 0 is located at the center of the Moon as seen from Earth).
-In image #23 is a more conventional topographical map of the Moon, showing the two hemispheres: near side, and far side.
+In image #22, the hemisphere of the Moon that we can see runs from a longitude of 270° , passing through 0° , and going all the way to 90° (remember, 0 is located at the center of the

+Moon as seen from Earth).
+Image #23 is a more conventional topographical map of the Moon, showing the two hemispheres: near side, and far side.

-Question #10: Compare the average elevation of the near-side of the Moon to that of the far-side.
+9. Compare the average elevation of the near-side of the Moon to that of the far-side.
 Are they different?
-Can you make-out the Maria?
-Compare the number of Maria on the far side to the number on the near side.
+Explain.
+Can you make out the maria?
+Compare the number of maria on the far side to the number on the near side.
 (5 points)